PGY-1 Pharmacy Residency Program

 APPE pharmacy student precepting

-Residents will have the opportunity to co-precept APPE pharmacy student activities throughout the year.
+Residents will have the opportunity to co-precept APPE pharmacy student activities throughout the year, as available.

 Benefits